towardsthecloud/aws-cloudformation-starter-kit/README.md

 - 🌐 **Multi-Environment Support**: Separate parameter files for dev, staging, and production environments with isolated deployment workflows.
 - 🚀 **Automated CI/CD**: Push to main and watch your infrastructure deploy automatically with full validation and rollback capabilities.

-## Setup Guide
+## Quick Start

-> [!NOTE]
-> Looking for the full setup guide?
-Visit the detailed documentation at [towardsthecloud.com/docs/aws-cloudformation-starter-kit](https://towardsthecloud.com/docs/aws-cloudformation-starter-kit).

 This project requires **Python 3** and **pip** for managing dependencies.

 **To get started, follow these steps:**

-1. Copy the starter kit:

-Click the green ["Use this template"](https://github.com/new?template_name=aws-cloudformation-starter-kit&template_owner=towardsthecloud) button to create a new repository based on this starter kit.
+1. Click the green ["Use this template"](https://github.com/new?template_name=aws-cloudformation-starter-kit&template_owner=towardsthecloud) button to create a new repository based on this starter kit.

 2. Install checkov, cfn-lint via pip & rain via homebrew: